CKilavuz/Rimot/README.md

 * EnableWindowsEventLog: Whether to also add server log entries to the Windows Event Log.
 * EnforceAttendedAccess: Clients will be prompted to allow unattended remote control attempts.
 * IceServers: The ICE (STUN/TURN) servers to use for WebRTC.
-* KnownProxies: If your reverse proxy is on a different machine and is forwarding requests to the Remotely server, you will need to add the IP of the reverse proxy server to this array.
+* KnownProxies: If your reverse proxy is on a different machine and is forwarding requests to the Rimot server, you will need to add the IP of the reverse proxy server to this array.
 * MaxOrganizationCount: By default, one organization can exist on the server, which is created automatically when the first account is registered.
 Afterward, self-registration will be disabled.
     * Set this to -1 or increase it to a specific number to allow multi-tenancy.
 * RedirectToHttps: Whether ASP.NET Core will redirect all traffic from HTTP to HTTPS.
 This is independent of Caddy, Nginx, and IIS configurations that do the same.